dwilding/latex-brackets/README.md

 from the bracket completion plugin that is provided by the [**`gedit-plugins`**][4] package.

-To install the plugin simply copy `latex-brackets.plugin` and `latex-brackets.py` to the `~/.gnome2/gedit/plugins` directory (GNOME 2) or the `~/.local/share/gedit/plugins` directory (GNOME 3) and then enable it in gedit's _Preferences_.
+To install the plugin in GNOME 2 copy `latex-brackets.gedit-plugin` and `latex-brackets.py` and to the `~/.gnome2/gedit/plugins` directory.
+To install it in GNOME 3 copy `latex-brackets.plugin` and `latex-brackets.py` to the `~/.local/share/gedit/plugins` directory.
+The plugin can then be enabled in gedit's _Preferences_.

 The supported opening brackets are

 * `{`,
 * `` ` ``,